maximevaillancourt/digital-garden-jekyll-template/_notes/SST.md

 ---
 title: How to Write a 5 Minute Talk in Less than a Minute
 ---
-Writing a talk strikes fear into the hearts of so many people.
+Writing a talk[^1] strikes fear into the hearts of so many people.
 Public speaking can cause typically smart, articulate, intelligent people to second guess, panic, stumble, and feel incredible imposter syndrome from even a short talk.

 As I have worked with young people to prepare talks for school, church, and presentations, I’ve developed a simple framework that helps them.
 See more information here about the [[Frameworks|power of Frameworks]].